 Regular communication will help staff stay engaged and motivated.
-One-to-one calls may be time consuming and overbearing, but group messaging or video meetings are an efficient way to share important company news and updates in a more direct and personal way than email.
+One-to-one calls may be time-consuming and overbearing, but group messaging or video meetings are an efficient way to share important company news and updates more directly and personally than email.

 Maintaining mental health when hybrid working

 When working remotely, employees should have the option to leave the office – even if that’s their home.

 During lockdown, it’s estimated that British workers were putting in 28 hours of overtime a month during lockdown because they were unable to disconnect from work.
 The technology they use should support them in ‘switching off’.